n-Photon Compton Scattering Process

 )

-overload, we can check how many diagrams there are.
+function returns how many diagrams there are for a given process.
 For an n-photon Compton process with n

 incoming photons, this should be $(n+1)!$.